-Dolphins have the scientific class of Mammalia, which specifies that they are mammals.
-Dolphins are the marine mammal family with the most species.
+Dolphins are in the class Mammalia, which specifies that they are mammals.
+However, many people still think they are fish.

 Dolphins are classified as mammals as they have the five typical characteristics of mammals.
 They are warm-blooded animals and are born with small amounts of hair.
 Females give birth to live young and provide them with milk.
-Dolphins also have hair when they are born, another feature of mammals.
+Dolphins breathe oxygen from the air and cannot breathe underwater.